contao/docs/docs/manual/article-management/insert-tags.en.md

 ---
 title: Insert tags
-description: 'Insert tags are placeholders that are replaced by specific values when a page is output.'
+description: 'Insert tags are placeholders that are replaced by specific values when a page is rendered.'
 aliases:
     - /en/article-management/insert-tags/
 weight: 30
 ---

-{{% notice warning %}}
-This article is machine translated.
-{{% /notice %}}

-Insert tags are placeholders that are replaced by specific values when a page is output.
-With insert tags you can, for example, create a link to a page or an article, insert environment variables or read user properties.
+Insert tags are placeholders that are replaced by specific values when a page is rendered.
+With insert tags you can e.g. create a link to a page or an article, insert page variables or read user properties.
 Insert tags can be used everywhere in Contao.

-An insert tag always starts with two opening curly brackets, followed by a keyword and two closing curly brackets, e.g. `{{date}}`.
-Many insert tags require an additional argument that is written with two colons after the keyword, e.g. `{{link::12}}`.
+An insert tag always starts with two opening curly brackets, followed by arbitrary content and two closing curly brackets, e.g. `{{date}}`.
+Many insert tags require additional arguments which are usually separated by two colons after the insert tag name, e.g. `{{link::12}}`.

 ## Link elements